ultraleap/TouchFree/TF_Tooling_Web/api/touchfree.api.md

 }

 // @public
-enum HandChirality {
+export enum HandChirality {
     // (undocumented)
     LEFT = 0,
     // (undocumented)
     RIGHT = 1
 }

+// Warning: (ae-internal-missing-underscore) The name "HandFrame" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal
-class HandFrame {
+export class HandFrame {
     // (undocumented)
     Hands: RawHand[];
 }